wix/cli-app-templates/shipping-rates/README.md

 We first need to create local files for our app project and set up a local development environment for preview and testing.

-## Step 1 | Create a new app project with the Chart Widget template
+## Step 1 | Create a new app project with the Shipping Rates template

 In the directory where you want to create your project, run the following command: